abuelnasr0/car_plate_recognition/train_results/README.md

-# Folder contating training results and checkpoints
+# Folder contating training results and checkpoints for each project